library(bench)

 <bch:expr> <bch:tm> <bch:tm> <dbl> <bch:byt> <dbl>

-The speedup of 3.8 shows how important it is to use vectorization whenever possible.
+The speedup of 3.5 shows the importance of using vectorization whenever possible.

 Replace costly operations where possible